Can Neurofeedback help with Anger?

 There are many studies demonstrating that Neurofeedback can improve our impulsivity, which can be a factor in uncontrolled anger, including the large body of research on ADHD.

-One study (Hammond, D. C. (2010).
-LENS Neurofeedback Treatment of Anger: Preliminary Reports.
-Journal of Neurotherapy, 14(2), 162-169) describes two case reports with significant traumatic brain injuries and histories of chronic anger and violent behavior.
+One study (Hammond, D. C. (2010).entitled LENS Neurofeedback Treatment of Anger: Preliminary Reports.
+Journal of Neurotherapy, 14(2), 162-169) describes two case reports involving significant traumatic brain injuries and histories of chronic anger and violent behavior.
 The results support the potential of Neurofeedback to produce significant improvements in anger control, which has implications with many diagnoses, including traumatic brain injury, juvenile and adult correctional populations, and domestic violence.

 What is Anger?

 Like anxiety, anger is a natural and normal feeling, best described as an uncomfortable feeling, accompanied by muscle tension and an emotional response.
 Someone can feel angry when he or she (or someone close to them) feels threatened, offended, denied or when provoked or treated unfairly.
 Some describe anger as a motivating signal that ‘action needs to be taken’, or ‘a problem needs to be solved’.

 Anger problems are as common and serious as depression and anxiety, but people don’t often see anger as a problem, or don’t realize there are possibilities to treat it.
 It is important, though, to recognize associated symptoms of (uncontrolled) anger at an early stage before it causes more severe physical and mental consequences to the people themselves, or others.

 - Irritable at the slightest thing, on edge